subhrajitm/politica/docs/photo-upload-setup.md

 # Photo Upload Setup Guide

-This guide explains how to set up photo upload functionality for politicians in the Politica application.
+This guide explains how to set up photo upload functionality for politicians in the OurNation application.

 ## Overview